Inslee: Washington state to receive 40% fewer COVID-19 vaccinations next week

 OLYMPIA — The U.S. Centers for Disease Control and Prevention has said that Washington’s COVID-19 vaccine allocation will be reduced next week by 40%, according to Gov. Jay Inslee.

-The CDC “has informed us that WA’s vaccine allocation will be cut by 40 percent next week — and that all states are seeing similar cuts,” he wrote.
+The CDC “has informed us that WA’s vaccine allocation will be cut by 40 percent next week — and that all states are seeing similar cuts,” Inslee wrote in a tweet Thursday morning.
 “This is disruptive and frustrating.”

 “We need accurate, predictable numbers to plan and ensure on-the-ground success,” added Inslee.
 “No explanation was given.”